 It is essential to know that metal halide lights emit blue light when using hydroponics as blue light is what is needed when your plants are starting to grow.
 The seedlings thrive in this spectrum of light as they mimic the type of light emitted during summer when outdoor plants are beginning to grow.

-Many refer to metal halide lights as being the ones to use during the vegetative stage or growing cannabis.
+Many refer to metal halide lights as being the ones to use during the vegetative stage or growing cannabis seeds Australia.
 This is where the plants start to produce thick stems and large leaves which produce little dense plants that utilize the light more efficiently.
 When the plants have grown sufficiently and reached the stage for flowering, you need to change to a high-pressure sodium bulb.

 A high-pressure sodium lamp is again a type of high-intensity discharge light.
 Similar to the metal halide light high-pressure sodium lights consist of a gas discharge lamp.
 However, they contain sodium as opposed to metal halides and give off a dark pink color when first switched on.